 13. Bates Motel

-Like Hannibal above, Bates Motel is a movie-reimagined-for-television that tells the prequel story of Norman Bates — the famous serial killer from Psycho.
+Like Hannibal, Bates Motel is a movie-reimagined-for-television that tells the prequel story of Norman Bates—the famous serial killer from Psycho.
 While the show doesn’t reach the same award-winning heights as Hannibal, the overall experience is a solid one.

 Leaning more towards thriller than outright horror, Bates Motel can still produce a ton of suspense and make you feel extremely uncomfortable when it’s firing on all cylinders.
 Worth a watch?
 Definitely.